Villaputzu

-Villaputzu (Bidda de Putzi or Biddeputzi) is a municipality in the Province of South Sardinia in the Italian region and island of Sardinia, located about 45 km northeast of the Sardinian capital Cagliari.
+Villaputzu (Bidda de Putzi or Biddeputzi) is a municipality in the Metropolitan City of Cagliari in the Italian region and island of Sardinia, located about 45 km northeast of the Sardinian capital Cagliari.
 It is located in a short plain at the mouth of the Flumendosa river, next to the Sarrabus hill.

 The village of Villaputzu is a part of the historic region of Sarrabus, whose municipalities are Villaputzu, Muravera, San Vito and Castiadas.